- WHO ARE “YOU”?

-We may also share or disclose information (including PII) collected from Placer Customers under the following circumstances:
+We may disclose personal information collected from Placer Customers under the following circumstances:

-- To Service Providers.
-We work with third party service providers to provide application development, hosting, maintenance, and other services for us.
-We may transfer, and these third parties may have access to or process, information about you as part of providing those services for us.
+5.a To Service Providers.
+We work with service providers to provide application development, hosting, maintenance, and other services for us.
+We may transfer, and these service providers may have access to or process, information about you as part of providing those services for us.
 Generally, we limit the information provided to these service providers to that which is reasonably necessary for them to perform their functions, and we require them to agree to maintain the confidentiality of such information.

-You may, of course, decline to share certain information with us, in which case we may not be able to provide to you some of the features and functionality of the Platform Services.
+You may, of course, decline to disclose certain information to us, in which case we may not be able to provide to you some of the features and functionality of the Platform Services.